delfiramirez/Russell-blogger-template/README.md

 ----------
 It has been also sought to bring the ARIA markup elements and the attributes of the structural elements, to adapt them following the standard requirements of actual web applications.

-There is a strong implementation of Microformats, following the schema.org standards, for the goal to browse, to search and for the content be found easily in the web; being you on mobile or using desktop devices.
+There is a strong implementation of Microformats, following the schema.org standards, for the goal to browse, to search and for the content to be found easily in the web; whether you are on mobile or using desktop devices.

-There is a minor but effective use of Javascript, leaving it for the future developers or users of the theme, deepen this experience.
+A minor but effective use of Javascript, leaves for future developers or users of the theme, deepen this experience.

 platform